 1. Explora

 Explora is a unique museum dedicated to children which allow our bambini to explore their cognitive and emotional capacities.
 Opened in 2011, this non profit and private museum will get your kids entertained for less than 2 hours for each session.
-The museum organises up to 4 sessions per day and also have a kitchen cooking lab.
-Check out their sessions on their website.

 Address: Via Flaminia, 82, 00196 Roma RM, Italy